dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-and-transformation/ingesting-data.md

 ## Orchestrate a data ingestion tool

-Dagster integrates with several tools that are purpose-built for data ingestion.
-These tools roughly fall into two main categories:
+Dagster integrates with several data ingestion tools.
+These tools allow using pre-built syncs to bring diverse data sources into data warehouse tables.
+Dagster's integrations with these tools help you:
-- Hosted data ingestion services.
-- Embedded data ingestion libraries.

-### Hosted data ingestion services

-Hosted data ingestion services are tools that provide UIs for configuring and managing syncs between data sources and tables in a data warehouse.
-Dagster's integrations with these tools help you represent these ingested tables as assets in the Dagster asset graph.
-And they help you kick off asset materializations that use the REST APIs exposed by these tools to trigger syncs.
+- Represent the ingested tables as assets in the Dagster asset graph.
+- Kick off asset materializations that invoke these tools to trigger syncs.

-Dagster provides two integrations with two hosted data ingestion services:
+Dagster provides four integrations with data ingestion tools:
 - [Fivetran](/guides/ingestion-and-transformation/ingest-data-with-fivetran)
 - [Airbyte](/guides/ingestion-and-transformation/ingest-data-with-airbyte)

-### Embedded data ingestion libraries

-Embedded data ingestion libraries are tools that enable using code or configuration to manage syncs between data sources and tables in a data warehouse.
-The source of truth on syncs is typically in a git repository, rather than an external hosted service.
-Dagster's integrations with these tools help you represent these ingested tables as assets in the Dagster asset graph.
-And they help you kick off asset materializations that trigger syncs.

-Dagster provides two integrations with embedded data ingestion libraries:
 - [Sling](/guides/ingestion-and-transformation/ingest-data-with-sling)
 - [DLT](/guides/ingestion-and-transformation/ingest-data-with-dlt)

 ## Write a custom data ingestion pipeline

 It's also common to write code in a language like Python to ingest data into a data platform.
+This is useful when you have specific data ingestion needs that are not covered by an existing tool, or if you don't want to introduce new tools into your platform.

 For example, if there's a CSV file on the internet of counties, and you want to load it into your Snowflake data warehouse as a table, you might directly define an asset that represents that table in your warehouse.
 The asset's materialization function fetches data from the internet and loads it into that table.